|McCarter provides a $100/week expense stipend. Limited housing is available for out of town interns.

 Provides experience in all facets of educational programs, including extensive teaching opportunities in classes and workshops, assisting with in-school residencies, working with community partners to offer arts education to underserved groups, supporting and coordinating the Student Matinee Series, contributing to online curricular content for teachers, working with education and engagement staff to create new programs, and supporting the day-to-day work of the education office.

-Provides experience in the fields of literary management, dramaturgy, and new play development.
-Tasks include (but are not limited to): reading and analyzing scripts, maintaining correspondence with agents and writers, assisting with play readings, writing/developing content for performance programs and website, and conducting production-specific research.
+Provides experience in the fields of literary management, dramaturgy, new play development, and audience engagement.
+Tasks include (but are not limited to): reading and analyzing scripts; responding to submissions and maintaining script database; assisting with play readings; conducting production-specific research; writing/developing content for performance programs and website; moderating post-show discussions; and administrative support and script coordination for McCarter senior group, OnStage.
 Detail-oriented, organized, and creative thinkers are encouraged to apply.
 Please include writing samples with your application.

 Provides the opportunity to observe and participate in the day-to-day producing activities of a regional theater, and to learn about the planning and producing of a season that includes six mainstage productions and an active program for developing new work.
 Responsibilities include serving as the primary casting coordinator for non-equity and children’s casting for mainstage productions, as well as assisting with the casting and producing of Lab Festival events and education productions.
-Other tasks include, but are not limited to: maintaining McCarter’s casting files, reading and analyzing scripts, corresponding with agents, artists, and actors, and coordinating readings and workshops.
+Other tasks include, but are not limited to: maintaining McCarter’s casting files, reading and analyzing scripts, corresponding with agents, artists, and actors, departmental accounting, assisting with mainstage and institutional producing projects, and coordinating readings and workshops.

 Stage Management Internship: